Staff and Board of Directors

 Dr. Roncone is the most recent recipient of the coveted Solomon R. Guggenheim Hilla Rebay International Curatorial Fellowship training in the Curatorial Departments of the Solomon R. Guggenheim Museum, NYC; Guggenheim Bilbao, Spain; and The Peggy Guggenheim Collection, Venice.

-She has distinguished herself as an expert in 20th Century Abstract Expressionism under the guidance of world-renowned art historian Dr. David Anfam, and has served as a part-time lecturer for the Dept. of Art History at the University of St. Andrews from 2007 through 2011.
+She has distinguished herself as an expert in 20th Century Abstract Expressionism, her Doctoral thesis having been examined by world-renowned art historian Dr. David Anfam, and has served as a part-time lecturer for the Dept. of Art History at the University of St. Andrews from 2007 through 2011.

 Her Ph.D. thesis was “Jackson Pollock 1930-1955: The Influence of the Old Masters.”